gastool/EthReplayer/README.md

 ## Note
 This project has been tested up to the first 12 million blocks.
 Transactions beyond this range have not been experimented with.

+## Publication Note
+This work has been accepted for publication by the IEEE Transactions on Services Computing.
+The citation is as follows:

+Y. Huang, R. Wang, X. Chen, and Z. Zheng, "Ethereum Transaction Replay Platform Based on State-wise Account Input Data," IEEE Transactions on Services Computing, accepted for publication.